 Classes taught in person will be conducted in the evening or weekend hours.
 Evening classes are generally scheduled to meet for 4 hours for each of 8 evenings for a total of 32 hours or for 2 hours for 16 weeks in the Fall and Winter semesters.
 Courses for the Master of Accounting program generally meet for two and a half hours for 16 weeks totaling 40 hours.
-In the Summer semester for all programs, classes are 8 and 12 weeks.
+In the Summer semester for all programs with the exception of the One Year MBA Huizenga Business Innovation Academy (HBIA) cohort, classes are 8 and 12 weeks.
+Students in the One Year MBA HBIA cohort will take summer courses over two 7 week sessions.
 Please check the schedule of classes carefully to understand your class meeting choices.
 Classes scheduled on the weekend have a variety of scheduled offerings.
-Students pursuing weekend/weeknight courses may be required to be familiar with and use online learning technology to include access to Canvas.
+Faculty will also require out of class activities via Canvas that may include the reading and discussion of articles, facilitated discussions, and other instructor-led activities to supplement the in-class instruction.
 Canvas is the online learning platform used by all NSU programs.